owlbarn/tutorial/chapters/convention.md

 Most binary math functions in Owl are associated with a shorthand operator, such as `+`, `-`, `*`, and `/`.
 The impure versions also have their own operators.
 For example, corresponding to `Arr.(x + y)` which returns the result in a new ndarray, you can write `Arr.(x += y)` which adds up `x` and `y` and saves the result into `x`.

+The table below shows alias of pure and impure binary math functions.

 Function Name     |Pure              |Impure
 --------------    |--------------    |--------------
 add               |`+`               |`+=`